msageryd/node-schedule-rrule/README.md

 ## Repo

 Instead of just copying the original code and start over I've left this repo as a fork in order to keep the credits where credits are due.
 That said, I have cleaned up the repo somewhat by removing old branches and tags.
+From now on I intend to create a git tag for every published NPM version.

 ## Links